Al3zama1/swe-notes/CCNA/32 - NTP (Network Time Protocol).md

 R2(config)#ntp peer 10.0.23.1
 ```
-* They can become peers and help each other sync their time, and also act as backups in case the lose contact with R1.
+* They can become peers and help each other sync their time, and also act as backups in case they lose contact with R1.
 	* Devices do not need to have the same stratum level to become peers.
 ## Configuring NTP Authentication
 * NTP authentication can be configured, although it is optional.